-It will be your responsibility to make sure any ACs you plan to have on the ice/bench have completed all the coaching requirements before the season begins.
-To help AHA monitor this, we are asking that you submit a list of all coaches you intend to have working with you to (email@example.com) as soon as possible.
-If a coach is not on this list, they should not be on the ice/bench with you.
+It will be the responsibility of all Head Coaches to make sure any AC they plan to have on the ice/bench has completed all the coaching requirements before the season begins.
+To help AHA monitor this, we are asking that Head Coaches submit a list of all coaches they intend to have working with them to the compliance director as soon as possible.
+You can email this list to: firstname.lastname@example.org.

 CEP (Coaching Education Program)

-There is only one more Level 4 training offered anywhere nearby (Aug.
-3-4 in Windsor, CT), so if you need to complete Level 4 please sign up soon.
+There are multiple Level 4 training clinics offered online, so if you need to complete Level 4 please sign up soon.

-If you are unsure of your CEP level and/or when it expires, you can check using this link: CEP / Age Module Check (this also tells you which age modules you have completed).
+If you are unsure of your CEP level and/or when it expires, you can check using this link: https://cepsearch.usahockey.com/ (this also tells you which age modules you have completed).

 The Bruins typically offer a great program in October or November where you can get your Level 2 and 3 CEP certification, as well as a Level 3 refresher if you would rather not complete that online.

 Each age group has an associated age group module.
-The module for your age group, like Safesport, must be completed before the season starts.
-(Age Modules)
+The module for your age group, like Safesport, must be completed before the season starts. (https://www.usahockey.com/agespecificmodules)